Larissa FastHorse facts for kids

 Career

 In 2000, FastHorse was a delegate to the United Nations in Geneva, where she spoke on the impact cinema can have for Indigenous peoples.
-FastHorse then shifted from a career as a dancer and choreographer, to feature television and film development and theater.
+FastHorse then shifted from her career as a dancer and choreographer, to feature television and film development and theater.

 FastHorse has created a trilogy of "community engaged" plays with Michael John Garcés and Cornerstone Theater Company.
 The first was Urban Rez, which portrayed the experience of Indigenous people in Los Angeles County, home to the U.S.'s second-largest Indigenous population.
 The second project, Native Nation, was the largest Indigenous theater production in the history of American theater with over 400 Native artists involved in the productions in association with ASU Gammage.
 Wicoun was the third play in the series and, according to FastHorse, explored the strength, beauty, humor, and perseverance culture, language and identity of the Northern Plains Indigenous people.
 FastHorse’s "radical inclusion process" with Indigenous tribes has been honored with prestigious national arts funding from MacArthur, Creative Capital, MAP Fund, NEFA, First People’s Fund, the NEA Our Town Grant, Mellon Foundation, Doris Duke Charitable Foundation and others.